Róbert Alföldi: Career

 In 1992 he became an actor of the biggest theatre company at Vígszínház where he starred as Romeo (Shakespeare: Romeo and Juliet), Ivan Karamazov (Dostoyevsky: The Brothers Karamazov), Arthur (Sławomir Mrożek: Tango), Oscar Wilde (Moisés Kaufman: Gross Indecency: The Three Trials of Oscar Wilde).

 His first work as a director was a great success, making his own interpretation of Tristan and Isolde.
 Since then he is directing in the best theatres all around Hungary.

-In 2000 he became a freelancer, so he quit from Vígszínház as a permanent member of the cast.
-Until 2006 he was a freelancer and in this period due to his appearance on television he became well-known at the national level.
+In 2000 he became a freelancer, so he quit the Vígszínház as a permanent member of the cast.
+Until 2006 he was a freelancer and in this period due to his appearance on television he became well known at the national level.
 Between 1998 and 2002 he worked at RTL Klub and hosted morning talk show Jó reggelt, which gained national fame for him as a television personality.
 Later, he starred in late-night talk show Heti Hetes, talent show Társulat and was a mentor in the fourth and fifth season of X-Faktor.

 Between 1 March 2006 and 28 February 2008 he was the director of the Bárka Theatre and from 2008 to 2013 the director of the Hungarian National Theater.